The purpose of this lesson is to introduce the USDA Food Pyramid and motivate the students to seek good nutrition.

 Lesson Developed By:Mary Petro

-Today we studied the USDA Food Pyramid and learned about the different food groups.
-At your house, you may find copies of the food pyramid on boxes of crackers or cereal and other packages.
+Today we studied the USDA nutrition guidelines and learned about the different food groups.
+At your house, you may find copies of the My Plate symbol on boxes of crackers or cereal and other packages.
 Ask your child to tell you what he or she learned about making healthy food choices.

-Tonight, as you eat dinner, discuss the foods that you are eating and relate them to the categories on the food pyramid.
+Tonight, as you eat dinner, discuss the foods that you are eating and relate them to the categories on the My Plate diagram.
 We will be using the information at school, and the children need to be prepared to discuss the foods from their evening meals.

 All rights reserved.
 Permission is granted to freely use this information for nonprofit (noncommercial), educational purposes only.
 Copyright must be acknowledged on all copies.